Austaras/ynnari/readme.md

 Using Typescript, TSLint, SCSS, Webpack and yarn

 TODO:
+- use incoming webpack 5
+- a more stable build

+blocked:
 - use stable version of html-webpack-plugin
-- use incoming webpack 5
-- seperate modern and leagcy build

-cannot complete due to lack of knowledge:
-- consider PWA support
-- add test support

-currently cannot be done:
 - dead code elimination in dynamic import
 - transform async correctly, blocked by [issue](https://github.com/babel/babel/pull/7076)